canal8064/Awesome-privacy/README.md

 # **Internet-privacy-guide**
-Collection of Services/Software/Websites that are open source and privacy respecting I encourage everyone to use [libredirect](https://libredirect.github.io/) instances for everyday use.
+## Collection of Services/Software/Websites that are open source and privacy respecting.
+## I encourage everyone to use [libredirect](https://libredirect.github.io/) instances for everyday use.

 # [VPNs](https://github.com/trying559/Internet-privacy-guide#):
 - [Mullvad VPN](https://mullvad.net/) - $5/M , No-log policy , XMR/BTC/CASH and other, Available in all platforms